mikegirenko/coding-dojo/README.md

     * each inventory item has SellIn value (number of days left to sell this item)
     * each inventory item has Quality value which denotes how valuable the item is
     * at the end of each day system lowers both values for every item
-    * once the sell by date has passed, Quality degrades twice as fas
+    * once the sell by date has passed, Quality degrades twice as fast
 2. add new feature to existing system which will handle new category of items